ValorFuture/songbird/airdrop/README.md

 2. FLR address
 3. XRP balance at time of snapshot, to six decimals, base 10.

+### genesis file

+A file to be used as genesis init, replacing a file in `./fba-avalanche/avalanchego/genesis/genesis_scdev.go`

 ## What does script do